 - The use of the identified simplex interoperability frequencies will be restricted to emergency scene communications, on scene tactical and interoperability communications, and official training activities.
 Emergency use will take priority over any other traffic. - Member departments using the State of Wisconsin authorization agree to abide by all applicable FCC rules and regulations. - MABAS-Wisconsin member departments using the authorization must agree to abide by all relevant MABAS-Wisconsin Communications Policy Statements. - Maximum power levels for mobile radios operating on the VHF operations frequencies under the state license KO2099 is as follows: IFERN-100 watts, FG Red 100 watts, FG White 110 watts, FG Blue 110 watts, FG Gold 10 watts, FG Black 50 watts, FG Gray 50 watts, IFERN2 50 watts.
-MABAS Wisconsin strongly recommendations programming mobile radios on fire ground channels with the lowest possible power setting permitted by the radio in order to minimize walking over portable radio traffic on the scene of an emergency. - Member departments using the state license WQJX638 agree to limit transmit power to a maximum of ten (10) watts on the 800 MHz simplex 8TACRED, 8TACWHITE, 8TACBLUE, 8TACGOLD, 8TACBLACK, and 8TACGRAY frequencies.
+MABAS Wisconsin strongly recommendations programming mobile radios on fire ground channels with the lowest possible power setting permitted by the radio in order to minimize walking over portable radio traffic on the scene of an emergency.
+If department radio does not allow for low power a waiver will need to be obtained from the MABAS executive board.
+This does not match the recommendations of C 01:07:02 - Member departments using the state license WQJX638 agree to limit transmit power to a maximum of ten (10) watts on the 800 MHz simplex 8TACRED, 8TACWHITE, 8TACBLUE, 8TACGOLD, 8TACBLACK, and 8TACGRAY frequencies.